CentauriStar/Rotation-Invariant-Point-Cloud-Analysis/README.md

   | ShapeNet Part  | 83.3%        | [Google Drive](https://drive.google.com/file/d/1NaVlUbmO-MgdMJh7xCCgjtIL3rSceR-_/view?usp=sharing) / [Baidu NetDisk](https://pan.baidu.com/s/1Mi7FQ0ZTtMJKc62aFT3s7Q) (code: 6xnc)       |
   > *We report the accuracy on PB_T50_RS variant of ScanObjectNN.

-  For example, readers can download the provided pre-trained model for ModelNet40, and place the `.pth` files in `log/modelnet40_rotz/best/modelnet40_rotz.pth` to test the performance for ModelNet40 with normals in z or SO3 case.<br><br>
+  For example, you can download the provided pre-trained model for ModelNet40, and rename the `.pth` to `network_0.pth`.
+Place the file in `log/modelnet40_rotz/best/network_0.pth` to test the performance for ModelNet40 with normals in z case.<br><br>
+    _**Note:**_ Due to the _random_ factor of testing, the results may not be identical for multiple runs, please run several times to obtain the best performance.<br>
 ```
-cd scripts/test/
 # ModelNet40
-sh test_MN40_rotz_normals.sh # for ModelNet40 with normals in z case
+sh scripts/test/test_MN40_rotz_normals.sh # for ModelNet40 with normals in z case
-sh test_MN40_rotz.sh # for ModelNet40 without normals in z case
+sh scripts/test/test_MN40_rotz.sh # for ModelNet40 without normals in z case
-sh test_MN40_so3_normals.sh # for ModelNet40 with normals in SO3 case
+sh scripts/test/test_MN40_so3_normals.sh # for ModelNet40 with normals in SO3 case
-sh test_MN40_so3.sh # for ModelNet40 without normals in SO3 case
+sh scripts/test/test_MN40_so3.sh # for ModelNet40 without normals in SO3 case
 # ScanObjectNN
-sh test_Scan_rotz.sh # for ScanObjectNN in z case
+sh scripts/test/test_Scan_rotz.sh # for ScanObjectNN in z case
-sh test_Scan_so3.sh # for ScanObjectNN in SO3 case
+sh scripts/test/test_Scan_so3.sh # for ScanObjectNN in SO3 case
 # ShapeNet Part
-sh test_Seg_rotz_normals.sh # for ShapeNet Part with normals in z case
+sh scripts/test/test_Seg_rotz_normals.sh # for ShapeNet Part with normals in z case
-sh test_Seg_rotz.sh # for ShapeNet Part without normals in z case
+sh scripts/test/test_Seg_rotz.sh # for ShapeNet Part without normals in z case
-sh test_Seg_so3_normals.sh # for ShapeNet Part with normals in SO3 case
+sh scripts/test/test_Seg_so3_normals.sh # for ShapeNet Part with normals in SO3 case
-sh test_Seg_so3.sh # for ShapeNet Part without normals in SO3 case
+sh scripts/test/test_Seg_so3.sh # for ShapeNet Part without normals in SO3 case
 ```

-  _**Note:**_ Due to the _random_ factor of testing, the results may not be identical for multiple runs, please run several times to obtain the best performance.

 ## Results
 > For more detailed results, please refer to the paper.